 How do schools enter the challenge?

 Schools can enter the challenge by simply completing the appropriate online entry form before the deadline (you can access the forms by clicking here).
 For the Year 11 Metro and Years 11&12 divisions, that deadline is Wednesday 14 February 2018.
 For all other divisions, the deadline is Wednesday 28 February 2018.
 Please ensure that you include contact details for the teacher who will be looking after the team.
 All teachers involved should provide a direct email address (preferably your “@det.nsw.edu.au” departmental address) to help with our organisation.
 We’ll email you as soon as we’ve processed your school’s entries to confirm your details.
 If you have any questions about entering the challenge, please don’t hesitate to contact us at email@example.com.

 The entry fee for the Premier's Debating Challenge is $95.00 per team.
 Schools will automatically be debited for this amount once they submit their entry form.
 Please advise your school’s finance department that this will occur.

 When does the Premier's Debating Challenge run?

 The Years 11&12 division runs from March to August, with the zone debates completed by the end of May.
 The other divisions run from April to November, with the zone debates completed by the end of June (a little later for the Years 7&8 division).
-All schools who enter will receive invitations to attend the Years 11&12 state final (The Great Hall, University of Sydney, Friday 4 August 2017) and the Years 9&10 state final (William Wilkins Gallery, NSW Department of Education, Bridge Street, Sydney, Friday 10 November 2017).
+All schools who enter will receive invitations to attend the Years 11&12 state final (The Great Hall, University of Sydney, Friday 10 August 2018) and the Years 9&10 state final (Friday 9 November 2018).